 In the 1960s a number of locals reported sightings in the area and visitors from across the UK hunt across Cradle Hill and neighbouring Stonehenge for alien action.
-Mysterious noises, intriguing balls of light and odd shadows, who knows what will you find…
+Mysterious noises, intriguing balls of light and odd shadows - who knows what you will find…

 Nearby is the Warminster Alien Portal Destruction, a popular UFO-themed walking trail that also takes in the historical architecture and surroundings of this delightful market town.